List of GoBots characters: Animated series

-Based on the Machine Robo line.
-Turns into a Porsche 928S.

 Hornet

-Hornet was among the Renegade Gobot forces who aided the Rock Lord Magmar on the planet Quartex.
+Hornet is among the Renegade Gobot forces who aided Magmar on the planet Quartex.

 Leader-1

 Leader-1 is the name of several fictional characters from the Go-Bots, Robo Machines and Transformers media properties.
 In the GoBots universe, Leader-1 is the leader of the Guardians.
-In the Transformers universe Leader-1 was the partnered Mini-Con to Megatron.
+In the Transformers universe, Leader-1 was the partnered Mini-Con to Megatron.
 Leader 1 is also the designation for an American transforming model kit that transforms into an Alpha Fighter from Robotech Anime, and is white/ light grey in color, requiring glue to assemble.

 Loco

-Gobot-Loco is one of the soldiers of Cy-Kill.
-The word "loco" means "crazy" in Spanish.
+Loco is one of the soldiers of Cy-Kill.
+His alt mode is a JNR Class D51.

-Loco was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 Animated series

 Loco was a long-serving Renegade, fighting in the defence of the Renegades' fortress on Gobotron.
-He was used sporadically after that, most notably helping the cyborg arms dealer Trident hijack a shipment of UNICOM materials.
-Loco appeared in "Renegade Carnival" episode 52.
+He appeared sporadically after that, most notably helping the cyborg arms dealer Trident hijack a shipment of UNICOM materials.

 Eagle Comics

 Loco appeared in the Eagle Comics story The Robo Machines.
 He is a member of the Renegade Robo Machines working for Strom Domez.